NREL/WEIS-CTOpt/README.md

         module unload gcc
         pip install --no-deps -e . -v

+4. If you want to model and optimize crossflow turbine (Tested on Mac / Linux only):

+        curl -fsSL https://install.julialang.org | sh       # Or if julia is downloaded and installed manually, export the PATH to julia. python examples/06_owens_opt/installation.py       # activate your weis environment before this conda uninstall hdf5       # If you get errors complaining about hdf5 when you run the example and you have hdf5 in your conda env pip install h5py       # If you conda uninstall hdf5

 **NOTE:** To use WEIS again after installation is complete, you will always need to activate the conda environment first with `conda activate weis-env` (or `source activate weis-env`).
 On Kestrel, make sure to reload the necessary modules

 For Windows users, we recommend installing `git` and the `m264` packages in separate environments as some of the libraries appear to conflict such that WISDEM cannot be successfully built from source.
 The `git` package is best installed in the `base` environment.